Prakashchandra041/Prakashchandra041/README.md

 <h1 align="center">Hi 👋, I'm Prakash Chandra</h1>
-<h3 align="center">I am a skilled Java developer with a passion for coding and problemsolving.
+<h3 align="center">I am a skilled Java developer with a passion for coding and problem solving.
 With over one year and four months of experience as a Java developer, I am proficient in using Java to develop scalable and secure software solutions.
 I am committed to delivering high-quality code, meeting project deadlines, and continuously improving my skills to stay up-to-date with the latest industry trends.</h3>

 - 🌱 I’m currently learning **Microservices**